-This group appears only if a Temperature Measurement OC7T0 option is included in the converter.
-This menu appears as many times as there are these options in the system.
+This group appears only if a Temperature Measurement Option OC7T0 is included in the converter.
+This menu appears as many times as there are these option boards in the system.
 Each menu and its parameters have the suffix of their option slot.